 Yo-Yo Ma’s multi-faceted career is testament to his enduring belief in culture’s power to generate trust and understanding.
-Whether performing new or familiar works from the cello repertoire, collaborating with communities and institutions to explore culture’s social impact, or engaging unexpected musical forms, Mr. Ma strives to foster connections that stimulate the imagination and reinforce our humanity.
+Whether performing new or familiar works from the cello repertoire, collaborating with communities and institutions to explore culture’s role in society or engaging unexpected musical forms, he strives to foster connections that stimulate the imagination and reinforce our humanity.

-In addition to his work as a performing artist, Mr. Ma partners with communities and institutions from Chicago to Guangzhou to develop programs that champion culture’s power to transform lives and forge a more connected world.
-Among his many roles, he is the artistic advisor at large to the John F. Kennedy Center for the Performing Arts; artistic director of the annual Youth Music Culture Guangdong festival; and UN Messenger of Peace.
-He is the first artist ever appointed to the World Economic Forum’s board of trustees.
+In addition to his work as a performing artist, Ma partners with communities and institutions from Chicago to Guangzhou to develop programs that champion culture’s power to transform lives and forge a more connected world.
+Among his many roles, he is as a U.N.
+Messenger of Peace, the first artist ever appointed to the World Economic Forum’s board of trustees and a member of the board of Nia Tero, the U.S.-based nonprofit working in solidarity with Indigenous peoples and movements worldwide.
+From 2010 to 2019, he was the Chicago Symphony Orchestra's Judson and Joyce Green Creative Consultant.